'I've been let down - I shouldn't have stage-4 cancer'

 "Considering it was fast-growing, that's a huge concern - you're living with that, waiting, knowing it's growing," Ms Boulton says.

-When she finally saw an oncologist, had another scan and received the results, the cancer had spread to her liver - and there was no longer any treatment they could offer.
+When she finally saw an oncologist seven months after her diagnosis, had another scan and received the results, the cancer had spread to her liver - and there was no longer any treatment they could offer.

+"I've now got stage-four cancer that I shouldn't have - and two years to live."

 The oncologist told her she had 30 lesions on her liver and said: "There's nothing - nothing we can do for you."

+Two years had passed from the date of her first cancelled mammogram to finding out the devastating news.

-Figures leaked to the Health Service Journal and seen by the BBC Two's Newsnight programme show:
+Figures leaked to the Health Service Journal and seen by BBC Newsnight:

 - 327,395 people are on England's cancer waiting list